Be Aware of Fraud Attempts!

 Savings Certificates.

-the savings certificate has lost some luster over the past few years with interest rates remaining historically low.
+Once a staple of savings portfolios, the savings certificate has lost some luster over the past few years with interest rates remaining historically low.
 However, there are still many benefits to using this vehicle as part of a meaningful savings plan.

 The first benefit is the interest rate.
 Despite the current low rate environment, many financial institutions still pay certificate rates that are exponentially better than a savings account interest rate.
 Why earn just .10% on savings when you could get ten times that much with a certificate?